 On December 30, 2019, the Corporation entered into back-to-back agreements with its subsidiary, CBay whereby CBay subscribed for common shares that are "flow-through shares" (as defined in the Income Tax Act (Canada)) of the Corporation for an aggregate purchase price of \$4,471,123.
 CBay then agreed to incur and renounce CEE equal to \$4,471,123 to Doré on or before December 31, 2020.

-(j) See subsequent event discussion regarding option agreement for Joe Mann property.
+(j) Option payments related to agreement for Joe Mann property.